deadsmither5/StageDesigner/README.md

 ### Retrieve 3D Assets
 Download the objaverse 3D assets in [<span style="color:blue">HOLODECK</span>](https://github.com/allenai/Holodeck), by default these will save to ~/.objathor-assets/2023_09_23.
 ### StagePro-V1
-If you want to use the StagePro-v1 dataset for non-commercial use, please fill the [<span style="color:blue">release agreement</span>](https://github.com/deadsmither5/StageDesigner/blob/main/release%20agreement.pdf) and sent email to zxgan23@m.fudan.edu.cn
+If you want to use the StagePro-v1 dataset for non-commercial use, please fill the [<span style="color:blue">release agreement</span>](https://github.com/deadsmither5/StageDesigner/blob/main/release%20agreement.pdf) and send email to zxgan23@m.fudan.edu.cn

 ## Citation
 Please cite the paper if you feel it is useful.